Alana Boden: Career

 Boden made her television debut as Beatrice Selfridge in the second and third series of the ITV period drama Mr Selfridge.
 She won the Rising Star award at the 2016 London Short Film Festival for her performance in the drama The Earth Belongs to No One.
 That same year, she starred as Elaine Wiltshire in the Canadian YTV series Ride about an equestrian school in England.

 In 2017, Boden played a young version of the titular person Elizabeth Smart in the Lifetime biographical film I Am Elizabeth Smart, for which Boden was nominated for Best Actress in a Television Movie or Limited Series at the following year's Critics' Choice Awards.

 Boden appeared in the films Hostage Radio and Infamous Six.
 In 2022, she stars in Flowers in the Attic: The Origin, a Lifetime miniseries prequel based on the novel Garden of Shadows.
 Also that year, she appeared in the films Uncharted and The Invitation.
+She was initially cast in the film Tarot (working title Horrorscope).